-Alternative electricity is essential if we find affordable and workable sources of energy before the world completely consumes the already limited supply of energy sources.
-Many countries have started to introduce renewable energy schemes and more still have invested money into researching and even producing different sources of energy.
+Alternative electricity power is essential if we are to find affordable and workable sources of energy before the world completely consumes its limited supply of energy sources.
+Many countries have started to introduce renewable energy schemes and many countries have invested money into researching and even producing different sources of electricity energy.
 While it is essential that we become less reliant or not reliant at all on fossil fuels, many forms of alternate energy have their disadvantages as well as their obvious advantages.
-It has to be said though, that the advantages far outweigh the disadvantages in many cases.
+The advantages of alternate energy far outweigh the disadvantages.

 Harnessing the power of the wind and using it to our ends is hardly a new idea.
-Windmills have been and still are used for many different purposes and have been for a great many years, but the improvement of turbines combined with the improved technology to turn the motion of turbine blades into an energy source has seen the use of turbines explode.
+Windmills have been and still are used for many different purposes and have been for a great many years, but the improvement of turbines combined with the improved technology to turn the motion of turbine blades into an energy source has seen a marked increase in the use of electricity generating turbines.

 Wind power is very popular, but in order to provide a reasonable amount of power it may prove necessary to have large amounts of turbines.
 On windy days, and even not so windy days some turbines make a noise that many residents consider to be unbearable.
 Areas of open countryside are protected by conservation orders, which means they can’t be built there either and if there is no conservation order there are still protestors willing to do almost anything to stop the turbines being built.
 The only viable option left is to use offshore wind farms and these are being investigated, developed and planned all around the world but it takes too many turbines to create a reasonable amount of power and eventually they will have to be built inland; a matter that will be contested wherever the wind farms are proposed to be built.

 Wind power is produced by converting wind energy into electricity.
 Electricity generation from wind has increased significantly in the United States since 1970.
 Wind power provided almost 5% of U.S. electricity generation in 2015.